 Ian Irvine vs the VG&M

-Using the VG&M’s paintings in this way allows the formal qualities of the original works to be appreciated, while turning them into something entirely different.
+Using the VG&M’s paintings in this way allowed the formal qualities of the original works to be appreciated, while turning them into something entirely different.
 Something related to Pop Art prints of the 1960s and 70s.